 - Do not drink alcohol.
 Alcohol can damage your liver. - If you have chronic hepatitis B infection your doctor should refer you to a specialist to check for liver disease and find out if medicines might help you.

-Hepatitis A vaccination will also be arranged for you if relevant. - See your doctor regularly. - Check with your doctor before taking any new medicines, over-the-counter medicines and herbal medicines.
+- See your doctor regularly.

+- Check with your doctor before taking any new medicines, over-the-counter medicines and herbal medicines.

+- Get tested for hepatitis C.

+- Get hepatitis A vaccine if you are not already immune.

+- Get a yearly flu vaccine.